svikashk/docs/guide/collaborating-team-members.md

 # Collaborating with Team Members
 {: .no_toc }

-After adding items into your Feature, it's time bring members into your squad and get the most out of Zepel.
+After adding items into your Feature, it's time to bring members into your squad and get the most out of Zepel.
 {: .fs-6 .fw-300 }

 In Zepel, you can invite members into an Account or in a Squad.